What Is a Hydrating Facial Treatment? Your Skin Guide

 Here is the typical hydrating facial treatment process:

-3. Serum infusion.
+- Serum infusion.
 High-concentration humectants like hyaluronic acid and glycerin are applied and driven into the skin.
-Professional tools such as ultrasonic devices or vortex-suction handpieces push these ingredients past the surface layer.
+Professional tools such as ultrasonic skin scrubbers and sonophoresis help these ingredients penetrate past the surface layer.

 One concept worth understanding is the difference between hydration and moisture.
 Hydration refers to water content inside the skin cells, while moisture refers to the oil and lipid layer that seals water in.
 A hydrating facial addresses both.
 It floods cells with water and then locks it in with lipids and ceramides.